-Once you have earned enough United miles, you can use your miles for finding award tickets on United.com.
-United recently updated its search engine for finding tickets, and it’s great!
+Once you have earned enough United miles, you can use your miles for finding award tickets on united.com.

 You’ll have the chance to redeem miles on United and with partner carriers through a normal search on its front page.
-Simply check the box next to Search for Award Travel.
+Simply check the box next to Book with miles.

 United is a part of the Star Alliance, and it also partners with a few other airlines outside of any alliances.
 This means you have lots of options for turning your United miles into award tickets on a variety of carriers and flights all around the world.